eisenfunk/24_TPLinkP100/README.md

 After a powerloss the device is returning **1003 MALFORMED JSON** errors and overall functionality is gone.
 The only way to fix this is resetting your device by rpessing the power button for longer than 5 seconds until the led blink yellow/green.
 After doing the setup again with the Tapo App the device is working again in fhem without restarting fhem or the module.

+## Thank you
+Many thanks to https://github.com/dswd/OctoPrint-PSUControl-Tapo .
+They did all the reverse engineering and research.
+I've just translated the python code into a fhem perl module :)